JuliaDynamics/Agents.jl/docs/src/devdocs.md

 #### Optional alternative agent plotting

-If your space does not visualize agents in the default way of one agent = one scattered marker, then you want to extend some or all of the following functions.
+If your space does not visualize agents in the default way of one agent = one scattered marker, then you want to extend the function `agentsplot!`.
-For example, `GraphSpace` aggregates multiple agents into one scattered marker and is extending these functions.
+For example, `GraphSpace` aggregates multiple agents into one scattered marker and is extending `agentsplot!`.

 ```@docs
 agentsplot!
-abmplot_pos
-abmplot_colors
-abmplot_markers
-abmplot_markersizes
 ```

 #### Optional pre-plotting